Waiting for Caroline

 Waiting for Caroline is a 1967 Canadian drama film directed by Ron Kelly and starring Alexandra Stewart, François Tassé, and William Needles.
 It was produced by the National Film Board of Canada and the Canadian Broadcasting Corporation, as their first-ever joint production.

+The film was first released on the CBC Television anthology series Festival on 29 November 1967, after which, it was released for theater distribution.

 The film was a Canadian Film Award nominee for Best Feature Film at the 20th Canadian Film Awards in 1968.

 Premise

 Caroline (Alexandra Stewart) is torn between two cultures, the English-speaking community of Vancouver where she grew up and the French-speaking Québec where she is currently living.
 Her uncertainty extends to her lovers, Peter (Robert Howay) from Vancouver who wants to take her home and Marc (François Tassé) from Québec who would like to continue their pleasant, if inconclusive affair.